OHS Futures Research Grants

 Likewise, the Government of Alberta launched Alberta’s Open Data Portal in 2013.
 In 2014, it was announced that data sets acquired from research projects funded by the OHS Futures program would be accessible on the portal.

-Exceptions may be made to the 2-year deadline on a case-by-case basis where strong rationale exists and with agreement with the Department.
-Overall, data sharing has many advantages for research and the society.
-If you have questions about the collection of your information, please contact 780‑643‑9214; email: LBR.OHSFutures@gov.ab.ca.
+Exceptions may be made to the two-year deadline on a case-by-case basis where strong rationale exists and with agreement of the Department.
+If you have questions about the collection of your information, please contact 780-643-9214; email OHSFutures@gov.ab.ca.

 1 Government of Canada Science.gc.ca.
 (2011).
 Open Access Research Data.
 Retrieved from http://www.science.gc.ca/default.asp?lang=en&n=2BBD98C5-1